aldettinger/camel-quarkus-workshop/README.md

 ### Let's specify an endpoint option with a query parameter

 The Camel Quarkus extensions could be tuned in a lot of fashion.
-There is always a good default value but often you would need to tune that.
+There is always a good default value but often you would need to tweak it.
-For instance, one way is to tune endpoint options using query parameters.
+One possible way of doing it is to use query parameters.
 Endpoint options are merely lower level tuning explained in the [Camel documentation](https://camel.apache.org/components/latest/file-component.html#_configuring_endpoint_options).

 As an exercise, please amend the route in order to read file messages from a new folder named `target/in-orders-recursive`.